tessafallon/playlister-app/playlister-directions.md

 If a user types the artist or genre, they should be taken to the genre or artists "page"/interface
 \# Extra Credit:
 \# Use a ruby module somewhere to refactor common functionality.

+Note: if someone browses by artist, and sees the artist has 4 songs and enters song 4, this is song 4 from the entire list of songs, not just the songs we just displayed for the artist.
+This is ok, lets not overcomplicate things.